Arithmetic D-modules on locally noetherian formal schemes

-\begin{prop} If $\cX\to\cS$ is universally noetherian and $\cY$ is a locally noetherian formal $\cS$-scheme, any morphism $\cX\to\cY$ is universally noetherian. \end{prop} \begin{demo} By (ii) of the last proposition we may assume that $\cY$ is affine, in which case $\cY\to\cS$ is separated and $\cX\times_\cY\cT\to\cX\times_\cS\cT$ is a closed immersion.
+\begin{prop} If $\cX\to\cS$ is universally noetherian and $\cY$ is a locally noetherian formal $\cS$-scheme, any morphism $\cX\to\cY$ is universally noetherian. \end{prop} \begin{demo} Suppose $\cT$ is a noetherian formal scheme and $\cT\to\cS$ is a morphism.
+By (ii) of the last proposition we may assume that $\cY$ is affine, in which case $\cY\to\cS$ is separated and $\cX\times_\cY\cT\to\cX\times_\cS\cT$ is a closed immersion.
 Since by hypothesis $\cX\times_\cS\cT$ is noetherian, it follows that $\cX\times_\cY\cT$ is noetherian as well, as required. \end{demo}